 Another thing to consider about a political career is that the pay may be unstable.
 One year you may hold a position that pays well, but the next you could be voted out and be forced to find a new job.
 This instability is part of the nature of a career that relies on being elected for terms in office.
 Depending on what office you are seeking, this may be a very short or very long term.
 In the US, Senators get six year terms while members of the House only get two, for instance.

 Of course, a huge consideration to take into account is the cost of running political campaigns.
 You will be able to get donations to help fund your campaigns, but that may not be enough.
 Especially for lower level local positions, campaigns are oftentimes paid out of pocket by those who are running for the position.
 While you won’t have to spend the millions of dollars that presidential candidates do if you are running for mayor of a small town, you can still expect a big chunk of change will need to be spent in order to get elected.
-Remember that advertising in any form is always expensive, and it may be needed to win the elections.
+Remember that advertising yourself to voters in any form is always expensive, and it may be needed to win the elections.
 Thinking about campaign finance while campaigning might just make your head ache and make you wish you weren’t running.

 So is there money to be made in politics?
 Sure, but it can be hard to reach high paying levels, the pay is unstable, and most of your money will go right back into campaigning.
 There is a reason that most politicians have already had successful careers in other places.